Yasmani Grandal Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks seventh across all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- The Guardians surrender the second-fewest home runs in baseball (104 total, one per game).
+- Guardians pitchers combine to allow 106 home runs (one per game), the second-fewest in baseball.

-- Curry (3-0) gets the start for the Guardians, his third of the season.
+- Allen makes the start for the Guardians, his 15th of the season.
+He is 4-3 with a 3.39 ERA and 76 strikeouts in 74 1/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw one inning against the Kansas City Royals, allowing one earned run while giving up two hits.
+- His most recent time out came on Monday against the Kansas City Royals, when the left-hander threw seven innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.